 Jim Hawley, R.N., says there are multiple ways to use a Popsicle in the healing of a child.
 He says it can be a great way to introduce yourself to a child that helps them feel safe.

 “A Popsicle can help me introduce myself as someone they don’t need to feel threatened by,” Hawley said.
 “I can walk into a child’s room with one and you can see in their eyes that everything is going to be OK.”

 Youngblood added that they can be a tool for nurses, physicians and even parents.

 “Anyone can give a child a Popsicle.
 The act of giving a child a Popsicle helps build a relationship.”

 It can also help a child muster up courage to get through something that might seem scary to them.
 Being able to say to a child that if they will let the nurse get a swab of their throat, they can have a Popsicle at the end can be a game-changer.

 “Children are enthralled with something as simple as a Popsicle or a sticker.
 Those little things make a huge difference in being able to care for them,” Youngblood said.

-Popsicles also bring a sense of familiarity when a child is in the hospital.
+A Popsicle also brings a sense of familiarity when a child is in the hospital.

-“This is an item they have at home, so when they realize we also have Popsicles, it’s comforting.
-Popsicles are usually given as a treat at home, so to be able to say, ‘hey, we have Popsicles here, too’ helps children process that we aren’t an awful place.’
+“This is an item they have at home, so when they realize we also have them, it’s comforting.
+A Popsicle is usually given as a treat at home, so to be able to say, ‘hey, we have those here, too’ helps children process that we aren’t an awful place.’
 All you have to do is say the word ‘Popsicle’ and it’s like magic.
 A child’s face will light up.”